leqlong/sql-challenge/README.md

 (Optional) Create a Jupyter notebook of the bonus analysis.

-Ensure that your repository has regular commits and a thorough README.md file
+Ensure that your repository has regular commits and a thorough README.md file.